Detailed design, with a focus on value engineering for concrete pedestrian footbridge

 South Australia’s Department of Planning, Transport and Infrastructure

-Tony Gee completed, in three months, the detailed design of the new footbridge superstructure.
+Tony Gee completed, in three months, the detailed design of the new Adelaide Riverbank Precinct Pedestrian Bridge superstructure.
 The design was for a concrete deck structure alternative (with identical dimensions), to substitute for the original, structural steel deck design.

 The works comprised of constructing a 135m long footbridge across the river Torrens.
 The footbridge is highly curved in plan, has spans of 50m and 57m, and is supported on V-shaped inclined piers.
 The footbridge superstructure and piers are covered in architectural glass cladding.

 The works for the viaduct included construction of the deck, parapets, piles, pilecaps, piers, abutments and the run-on approach slabs to the abutment, as well as the cladding to the deck and the piers.